-Library integrity might be poor if you use libraries from different vendors in a circuit design.
+Library integrity might be poor libraries from different vendors are used in a single circuit design.
 Because names of circuit parameters are not standardized between vendors, two components can include the same parameter name for different functions.
 For example, one vendor might build a library that uses the name Tau as a parameter to control one or more subcircuits in their library.
 Another vendor might use Tau to control a different aspect of their library.
-If you set a global parameter named Tau to control one library, you also modify the behavior of the second library, which might not be the intent.
+If a global parameter named Tau is used to control one library, the behavior of the second library may be unintentionally affected..
 This is why Best Practices recommends that Global Parameters be avoided.